 It’s been great.
 It’s funny: When we put the Rules up on social media, there was another venue in town making headlines for having a sexist poster on their wall.
 The venue handled it properly — they said, ‘Sorry, thanks for letting us know, we’ll take it down.’
-It was the reaction on social media that was the disappointing thing — everyone said [to the complainant] ‘Hey, get over it!’
+It was the reaction on social media that was the disappointing thing — everyone said [to] ‘Hey, get over it!’
 Which is never the right response.
-I think [in the midst of that] people were glad we came up with our policy.
+I think [in] people were glad we came up with our policy.

 We’ve had a positive reaction from the music industry as well.
 I’ve spoken to people at Manitoba Music who are thinking about doing the same thing for their membership; I’ve talked to someone with the jazz festival [which] who’s thinking about having a safe-space policy for the events they produce.
 It’s making other people in the industry realize that it’s a good idea and it is possible.
 I think if more venues and concert producers do it, it’ll be good for the community.